Avalokitesvara (film): Synopsis

+Egaku comes to China again later to borrow the figurine.
+Although his request is initially turned down, he ultimately moves everyone with his sincerity.
+En route to Japan, the figurine is lost at sea during a storm.
+Egaku has a vision of Lianmei as Guanyin on Mount Meicen, and realises the figurine is destined to remain in China.
+However, he can bring the virtues embodied by the bodhisattva – compassion and mercy – back to Japan and impart them to his people.

 Production

 Avalokitesvara was approved by China's State Administration for Religious Affairs and State Administration of Press, Publication, Radio, Film and Television before it starting filming on 6 June 2012 at Mount Putuo, Zhejiang Province.
 It opened in Chinese theatres on 26 July 2013.

 Venerable Master Yicheng, a former President of the Buddhist Association of China, served as principal consultant for the film.

 Awards

 Avalokitesvara was shown at the 37th Montreal World Film Festival in 2013.
 It was named one of the World Greats along with Mitani Kōki's The Kiyosu Conference, Wang Jing's Fall of Ming, and Ren Pengyuan's The Deadly Bullet.